Code-Institute-Submissions/Lindsaykerr1994-MS4-Grizzly-Audio/README.md

 * Light Brown: `#9c824a`
 * Gold: `#aa842a`
 #### Fonts:
-Only one font was used throughout these project: Arial.
+Only one font was used throughout these project: Montserrat.
 This was used in conjunction with font weight: 200 to garnish the pages with a slim, sleek environment.

 ### Wireframing & Mockups <a name="wireframing"></a>
 All wireframes (created with Moqup, see [Tools](#tools)) can found be in the [Media Folder](media/wireframing)

+---
 ## Features <a name="features"></a>
 ### Implemented <a name="implemented"></a>
 * Accounts/ Profiles<br/>